 Then you discover that this tenant has caused irreparable damages to your property and your polite requests to fix these problems are shrugged off by making promises they have no intention to keep or you’re told to prove it was their fault first?
 So you suck it up and try to do your best to keep peace with this tenant that you will be stuck with for many years to come.

 I don't have to imagine any of this because I've been a captive bystander all my life.
 I have first-hand documented accounts on how my parents and our land, our water and the air we breathe have been grossly mistreated by the oil and gas industry in general and by EnCana representatives in particular.

 When I began to take better notice to this aspect of our farming business I started questioning the impact that the existing six wells were already having on our land.
 Things with EnCana representatives were tolerable at best, that is until we caught them lying to us, AND about us in 2006.
 It could be said that we have been locking horns with a bunch of bullies ever since.

 I don't really know how to tell this story.
 There are so many over lapping layers because there is a thin grey line between one's professional life and one's private life when you are a farm family.
 Farming with my parents was never a job; it was just simply my life.
-When the three of us were faced with a conundrum in our farming business it naturally prioritized our private lives.
+When the three of us, Mom, Dad and I, were faced with a conundrum in our farming business it naturally prioritized our private lives as well.